 When you first learn of the existence of NEON MANIACS — which I’m assuming is right this moment for a good number of you — it’s a difficult notion to fully accept.
 After you’ve seen NEON MANIACS, however, it becomes even harder to believe that it exists.
 I’m not sure how that’s true, but if personal experience is any indication, it is.

 As unlikely as it may be, NEON MANIACS really happened.
 In the heyday of the 1980s slasher-killer genre, somebody really made a movie about twelve atomic mutants who live under the Golden Gate Bridge and rise every night to murder high school students.
 After the monsters slaughter one girl’s entire clique, she escapes, only to find that the Neon Maniacs won’t rest until they’ve gotten her too.
 Do the cops do anything to stop them?
-No, the cops don’t buy the survivor’s story, and in fact, the heroes of this movie, Natalie (Leilani Sarelle) and the nerd who loves her, Steven — Clyde Hayes, billed here as “Alan Hayes” and a dead ringer for Earwolf’s Scott Aukerman — seem to be navigating a nighttime world largely devoid of adults.
+No, the cops don’t buy the survivor’s story, and in fact, the heroes of this movie, Natalie (Leilani Sarelle) and the nerd who loves her, Steven — Clyde Hayes, billed here as “Alan Hayes” for some reason — seem to be navigating a nighttime world largely devoid of adults.
 During the day there are parents and principals.
 Come nightfall, there are only Neon Maniacs.

 Let’s talk right away about the Neon Maniacs.
 In the previous paragraph I referred to them as “slasher-killers,” “atomic mutants,” and “monsters” — none of these terms are accurate.
 Or maybe all of these terms are accurate.
 Not one of the Neon Maniacs is alike.
 They live under a bridge, so maybe they’re trolls.
 No one ever learns anything about them, and they are never named, neither individually nor collectively.